RyRyWasTaken/Final-Project/README.md

 ## How to play

-In order to play, I tried to make it as comprehensible as I could but I shall include this section in case my instructor is gonna be strict on me :)
+In order to play, I tried to make it as comprehensible as I could but I shall include this section just in case.

 So, I have included only one account in the database which is simply "admin" for **username** and **password**.